luisferrassini/luisferrassini/README.md

 Brazil, São Paulo, Ribeirão Preto

 ## EXPERIENCE
+### EZOps Cloud, Remote — Ruby on Rails Developer
+MAY 2024 - Present

-### Moat Builders, Remote — Senior Ruby on Rails Developer
+### Moat Builders, Remote — Ruby on Rails Developer
 AUG 2021 - OCT 2023

 - Developed and maintained the booking app used by Vitalwork using Ruby on Rails, Vue.js, MySQL, Docker, Node.js;